sohumsikdar/Fl0ppy-Bird-Pygame/README.md

 <br>

 ## Assets
-All assets used to make the user interface of the game are located at
+All assets used to make the game are located at

     /Flappy-Bird-Pygame/sprites
     /Flappy-Bird-Pygame/Sounds